This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?

-I have tried a vegetarian diet although I found that it made my blood sugars a little worse, so I try and have a protein with meals.
+I have tried a vegetarian diet, although it made my blood sugars a little worse, so I try to have protein with meals.

 Do you have a hard time eating out in a restaurant?
 And what are you thoughts on making this easier?

 Restaurants are hard for me.
-I generally would stick to the restaurants I knew and what their carb/calories contents are.
+I generally would stick to the restaurants I knew and what their carb/calorie contents were.
 I would carry a book of restaurants and the listing of the counts per restaurant, or I would look at the website ahead of time and see which dish I would order before arriving at the restaurant.

 I haven’t gone out lately.
 I developed food allergies due to candida overgrowth, so I have to be careful now.